Buying real estate in Vietnam?

 How much are notary, registration, and legal fees in Vietnam in 2026?

-As of early 2026, notary, registration, and legal fees in Vietnam combined typically cost around VND 30-80 million ($1,200-3,000 or €1,100-2,750) for a standard apartment purchase, varying based on property value and complexity of the transaction.
+As of early 2026, the combined notary, registration, and legal fees in Vietnam typically cost around VND 30 million to VND 80 million for a standard apartment purchase (roughly $1,200 to $3,000 or about 1,000 to 2,500 euros), though the exact amount scales with the property's declared value and the complexity of the legal work involved.

 What annual property taxes should I expect in Vietnam in 2026?